 Today, more and more M&A deals are predicated on strategic logic that is underpinned by the value of combining data, products, relationships and/or markets to create value.
 Combining product sets, customer bases, market access, sourcing, administration and innovation all require a robust, scalable and adaptive data architecture over time.
 All too often organizations lose focus on the strategic rationale for a deal after the high hurdles or deal closure and synergy realization have been cleared.
 Those deals that pay-off handsomely are those where the management and use of data is a well-defined and executed set of processes, tools and technologies that don't just enable the realization of the original value proposition but uncover new sources of value over time.

-How Data as a Core Competency Pays Off
+How Data and Data Strategy as Core Competencies Pay Off

 The ability to manage data sustainably across an enterprise as the business portfolio changes is a core competence that underpins strategic and operational success.
 Investors, regulators and board members are becoming increasingly conscious of the value (and risks) associated with data governance.
 Emerging technologies are shortening cycle times, reducing risk and delivering more predictable outcomes; however, management needs to commit to managing data with the same care, discipline and investment as they do other enterprise assets.